 Another problem that may arise as we leave lockdown is the social anxiety many may feel at the thought of a packed pub, a busy gig, or a heaving shopping mall.
 Though many are excited to jump headfirst into such activities, an underrepresented minority may see the next reunion as something daunting rather than a thrilling idea.
 Going from 18 months of relative isolation to a constant and loud environment can be overwhelming, especially for people that may experience social anxiety.
 It’s important that we find the time in these new moments to reach out to friends, but also to pause if things are getting too much.
 Mindfulness exercises can be a useful tool in these situations, helping you manage thoughts and feelings, and providing a much-needed pause.
 Email email@example.com for your free one-minute mindfulness audio.

 We must also realise that engagement and satisfaction will inevitably drop if workplaces neglect their duty of care when it is most needed upon exit of lockdown.
 It will be easy to take the foot off the pedal when things are looking up, but it is crucial to maintain a consistent approach of continuous evaluation and improvement.
 One of the ways you can do this is by looking at your wellbeing strategy as we exit lockdown.
 Will the goals be the same?
 Will it achieve those goals in the new way of working?
-How should it differ to what you had in place a year ago?
+How should it differ from what you had in place a year ago?
 Do we need any added features?
-If you’re a Stoke-on-Trent or Staffordshire-based business, you have access to fully funded training.
+If you’re a Stoke-on-Trent or Staffordshire-based business, you have access to fully-funded training.
 In partnership with the Stoke-on-Trent and Staffordshire Suicide Prevention Board, and funded by NHS England, Altruist Enterprises are offering free Mental Health First Aid training to organisations in the area.
-This is an unmissable opportunity to upskill staff with an invaluable qualification which will enable them to be the first port of call for anyone experiencing a mental health issue.
-Book your free places here
+This is an unmissable opportunity to upskill staff with an invaluable qualification, enabling them to be the first port of call for anyone experiencing a mental health issue.

 Otherwise, be sure to check out our free strategy guide, for anyone looking to develop or reassess their strategy.